-- suits are bid in upward order to show aces, or kings if the ace has already been shown
+- suits are bid in upward order to show Aces, or Kings if the Ace of the bid suit has already been shown

 - It is usually desirable for the partner with weaker trumps to be the kitty bidder, so that all trumps can passed to one hand.
 A bid of 5 in the denomination immediately below the prospective trump suit by the partner with stronger trumps is a request to partner to make the kitty bid.
 (For example 5 diamonds asks partner to bid 5 hearts, 5 misère asks partner to bid 5 spades).

-Specifically, if the packet contains two suits A(a) and B(b) then it can be arranged from top to bottom in the following ways: aaBB, ABAB, baab, aaaB, AABA, abaa.
+Specifically, if the packet contains two suits A(a) and B(b) then it can be arranged from top to bottom in the following ways: aaBB, ABAB, baab, aaaB, AABA, abaa, BAAA.
 These arrangements indicate that suit(s) in upper case (A, B) have been voided, but that the passer still holds at least one card in the lower case suit(s) (a, b).
 The hand is suitable for misère if the card in bold is lower in rank than the other cards of the same suit.
 In a Kotka game the preferred trump suit (or safest suit in case of misère) is indicated by the rank of the card of the A(a)-suit that is topmost in the packet.
 Using the rank spades < clubs < diamonds < hearts, if the top card of the A(a)-suit is higher than the next card of that suit the preference is for the higher of the suits not present, otherwise it is for the lower suit.
 In a misère game the same suit preference signal is used to indicate a safe suit with several low cards.
 The partner can hand back a high to middling card in that suit.

 Sometimes three suits are passed in the packet, especially in a Kotka game when the bidder has two short suits.
 The same principles are followed: the voided suit(s) are nearest to the table, and the arrangement of the two-card suit indicates suitability or not for misère.